OISF/suricata/doc/userguide/rules/ssh-keywords.rst

   *failed (or were disrupted, e.g. by a stream gap or depth truncation)* — a successful request direction stops at ``request_session``.
-* ``banner_wait_eol`` used to be clamped to the banner state by the progress accessor, so rules hooking it never matched.
-It now matches normally when the parser reports it; firewall rules written against the old behaviour — notably a *drop* at this state — become active with this change.

 Frames
 ------